mapsacosta/EAFJupyter/docs/02_batch_dask_cms.rst

 #.
 You are now connected to our batch cluster!

    .. important::
       If your cluster is not working, please contact us via :doc:`slack or email <index>`.
-In the message, please specify the image you are trying to use.
+Note that if you need to use a different image, go to :ref:`Using Dask with Non-Default Image <nondefault image>`.

 #.
 You must shutdown your cluster once you are finished using it.
 Add this line of code when you are finished with your workers.